jc3213/aria2.js/README.md

 aria2.connect();
 ```
 - Requires 0.2.0~
-- Connect to aria2 `WebSocket` service
+- Connect to `WebSocket` of JSON-RPC
-- It will connect automatically when you set the [url](#url) property
+- It will connect when initiated or after [url](#url) property is changed

 ### disconnect
 ```javascript
 aria2.disconnect();
 ```
 - Requires 0.2.0~
-- Disconnect from aria2 `WebSocket` service
+- Disconnect `WebSocket` from JSON-RPC
-- It will not retry to connect, if you disconnect manually
+- It will not try to reconnect if `diconnect` event is fired

 ### call
 ```javascript